techgrounds/git-github-fundamentals-EligioPessoa/learning progress.md

  ## Additional difficulties

- Formatting isn't working, need to find out why
+ - Formatting isn't working, need to find out why
+ - Realized I needed to put .md at end of file, as extensions are not automatic.
+Testing now